Upward COVID trend returns: Health official urges public to get COVID boosters amid rise in cases

 The state reported 18 COVID deaths last week, bringing the total number of confirmed or probable COVID deaths to 4,363 since the start of the pandemic.
 Within the Panhandle, 298 COVID-related deaths have been reported.

 The public might have noticed a change to the PPHD COVID-19 dashboard as the county specific cases levels are no longer included.
 Instead, the Panhandle counties are grouped into one purple-shade box with cases reported county-wide.
-As of Thursday, positive cases reported throughout the pandemic in the Panhandle totaled 20,535.
+As of Wednesday, positive cases reported throughout the pandemic in the Panhandle totaled 20,726.
+The weekly positivity rate showed a downward trend to 11.7% for July 17, compared to 19.2% on July 3.

 However, county-specific metrics are available on the Centers for Disease Control and Prevention’s website.
 The COVID-19 County Check tool indicates the community level of spread as low, medium or high as well as offers prevention steps.
 Currently, Scotts Bluff, Cheyenne and Garden counties are high.
 Morrill, Kimball, Banner, Box Butte County, Dawes, Deuel and Sheridan counties are medium.
 Sioux County is low.